-- the environmental values likely to be affected by the proposed activities; - the potential adverse and beneficial impacts of the activities on the environmental values; - the proponents' commitments to acceptable levels of environmental performance, including environmental objectives, i.e. levels of expected environmental harm, performance standards and associated measurable indicators, performance monitoring and reporting; - · impact prevention or mitigation actions to implement the commitments; and - corrective actions to rectify any deviation from performance standards.
+- · the environmental values likely to be affected by the mining activities - the potential adverse and beneficial impacts of the activities on the environmental values; - the proponents' commitments to acceptable levels of environmental performance, including environmental objectives, i.e. levels of expected environmental harm, performance standards and associated measurable indicators, performance monitoring and reporting; - impact prevention or mitigation actions to implement the commitments; and - corrective actions to rectify any deviation from performance standards.

-Through the EM plan, the EIS's commitments to environmental performance can be used to develop regulatory controls as conditions to apply to project approvals.
+Through the EM plan, the EIS's commitments to environmental performance can be used as regulatory controls through conditions to comply with those commitments.
 Therefore, the EM plan is a relevant document for project approvals, environmental authorities and permits, and may be referenced by them.
 The EM plan may suggest conditions that will form the basis for developing the draft environmental authority.